TheFjonG/Discord4JDocumentation/pages/getting_started.rst

 When running the project, you'll see that you need a file, in console.
 You need a Slf4 logger.
 This means that you can specify what logger you want to use.

-If you have no idea what logger to use, and you really dont care.
+If you have now idea what logger to use, and you really dont care.
 You can use the Slf4j-simple logger.

 Gradle and Maven are preset with the Maven repository which means that you dont need to specify a url.